rendall/image-api/README.md

 <img alt="blurred lime fruits" width="250" src="./docs/blurred_lime.png">

-For more information about how this is implemented in this project [q.v. commented source code](https://github.com/rendall/image-api/blob/3c9da2922e261502783f811116f514cf5705e13c/src/public/index.ts#L83) or feel free to ask me any questions
+For more information about how this is implemented in this project, read the [blurha.sh](https://blurha.sh) website and [q.v. commented source code](https://github.com/rendall/image-api/blob/3c9da2922e261502783f811116f514cf5705e13c/src/public/index.ts#L83) or feel free to ask me any questions

 ## Installation